 - GRE General Test Official Scores (required only if you are seeking an assistantship)

 - Three Letters of Recommendation

 - Analytical writing sample (5-20 pages): This writing sample allows you to display your command of scholarly research and accepted grammatical rules for written English.
 Applicants usually submit a scholarly research essay written for an undergraduate class in English that demonstrates critical and research skills.

 - Statement of Purpose & Personal Goals—2-3 double-spaced pages maximum uploaded as a supplemental document

 Tips for Preparing Your Statement of Purpose:

-- Be sure to include information about your interests in literary works and research (e.g. particular authors, social issues, historical periods, critical theories).
-If relevant, what academic, volunteer, professional, and personal experiences do you have that support or expand these interests?
+- Describe your interests in literary works and research (e.g. particular authors, social issues, historical periods, critical theories) as well as, if relevant, your academic, volunteer, professional, and personal experiences that support or expand these interests.

-- Describe how an MA in Literature or Literature and the Teaching of Reading suits your interests and goals, mentioning specific faculty whose research interests intersect with your own.
+- Explain how an MA in Literature or Literature and the Teaching of Reading suits your interests and goals, mentioning specific faculty whose research interests intersect with your own.